 Why is Organic Cotton Better?

-Look no further than the heavily reduced list of “chemicals” used in organic cotton production:
+Look no further than the heavily reduced list of “chemicals” used in the organic cotton production process:

 - Insecticides: copper sulfate, insecticidal soap

 - Pesticides: rotation crop practices (including wheat, alfalfa, and other food crops), natural predators, mixed cultivation, natural pesticides like neem spray, pyrethrum, and castor oil

 - For scouring and washing: natural oils, potato starch

 Essentially, organic cotton fibers are grown with the help of organic-approved pesticides, fertilizers, and herbicides—which are significantly better from a health and environmental perspective.

 This means it also supports better and safer working conditions for cotton farmers and their families, the people most exposed to dangerous chemicals.

 There is also a link between the economic factors involved GMO cotton cultivation and farmer suicides in India.